 - If, when, and where it is safe for guardians to pick up their children

-- What they should bring to be reunited with their children (e.g., photo ID)
+- What they should bring when reunited with their children (e.g., photo ID)

-In every emergency scenario, the AAP urges you to provide information as you have it but to not speculate.
-You can always update people with more facts, but quickly correcting misinformation is difficult.
-And everyone at your daycare center should be trained to use various kinds of communication, from old-fashioned pay phones to the latest social media platforms.
+In every emergency scenario, the AAP urges you to provide information as you have it but do not speculate.
+Of course, you can always update people with more facts, but quickly correcting misinformation is difficult.

-Depending on the type of emergency, you may experience a disruption of normal communication methods.
-For example, during a power outage, your batteries will eventually die.
+Depending on the type of emergency, you may experience a disruption of typical communication methods.
+For example, during a power outage, you may be unable to charge or use your phone.
 Phone lines may be down, taking the internet with them.
-Cell service may be out, too.
-As part of your larger child care emergency-preparedness plan, consider the following types of communication options:

 - Mass texts and teacher-parent communication apps, like brightwheel